codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

 ##### Codefresh UI
 The Codefresh UI provides an intuitive web interface to create, run, and manage CI pipelines and Argo CD applications.

-The global (Home) dashboard displays unified, enterprise-wide insights into CI pipelines and Argo CD applications.
+The global (Home) dashboard consolidates unified, enterprise-wide insights into CI pipelines and Argo CD applications.
 For in-depth analysis, the UI has several additional dashboards, each dedicated to distinct aspects of Codefresh pipeline, and Argo CD application functionality and performance.
 For pipelines, you have Kubernetes and Helm dashboards to monitor releases and deployments.
 For GitOps, you have our unique Products and Environments dashboards to track and manage Argo CD application deployments.

 ##### Codefresh CLI
 There are two flavors of the Codefresh CLI:
 * Pipelines CLI
   This CLI is dedicated to managing Codefresh pipelines, providing commands to create, run, and manage them.
 * GitOps CLI
   The CLI for GitOps and Argo CD applications is primarily used to install the latest versions of GitOps Runtimes.